nmarus/docker-swarm-ansible/README.md

-# Docker Swarm with GlusterFS, Traefik, and Portainer
+# Docker Swarm with GlusterFS, Traefik, HAProxy, and Portainer

 The goal of this repo is to demonstrate using Ansible to build out Docker Swarm architecture that can be used to simply and reliably deploy and manage container workloads.
 This setup is intended for a small Development Lab and to get familiar with how high availability, scaling, and routing works with Docker.
 This can be scaled to use in production and there are some notes at the end of this README that will point you in the right direction if you desire to do so.

 This setup will provide a 3 node Docker Swarm with Layer 7 routing, Web UI management, and a distributed file system for Container volumes.

-### Deployment Requirements

-This makes use of Ansible to automate the deployment of this setup.
-To run the Ansible commands, your workstation should have the Ansible CLI utilities installed.

-### Host Requirements (Default setup)

-This has been tested with Ubuntu 18.04, but should* work with any Debian flavor of linux.

-* 3 Hosts running Ubuntu 18.04
-* Primary User of 'ubuntu' with password 'ubuntu' (modifiable in hosts definition)
-* SSH Service available that above credentials can log in to
-* The 'ubuntu' user should have access to run `sudo`
-* Each host should have (minimum):
-  * 1 Core (Recommended 2 Core)
-  * 1 GB Ram (Recommended 2GB+)
-  * Primary drive of 20GB where OS is installed
-  * Secondary non-initialized 10GB+ Drive (will be used for XFS file system and Gluster Volumes)
+A HAProxy node is setup to load balance traffic between each of the Layer 7 routers on the Docker Swarm nodes.

 ### Technologies in Use

+#### Docker
+Containers, nuff said.

 #### Docker Swarm
-Containers, nuff said.
+Uses Docker to create a swarm of Docker hosts where you can deploy application services.
+A Swarm is managed like a single Docker node and allows service networks to span across multiple hosts.

 #### Gluster
 Gluster is a Distributed Filesystem to allow shared persistent storage volumes across Docker Swarm Cluster.
 This is used as an alternative to NFS or other shared storage technologies for simplicity and minimal hardware footprint.
 This example will install the Gluster Storage Plugin for Docker.